Virgin Mobile Unlimited Plans: $35 for Unlimited Data, Text, & Talk?

 If you go with Virgin Mobile’s Unlimited Plan, note that you should calculate how much your plan really costs once you distribute out the cost of the phone per month.
 If you figure two years of life on a phone (lengthy these days), a $300 phone equates to an extra $12.50 per month vs. a free contracted phone from other providers.

-Check out my list of the cheapest MVNO (prepaid) providers and the cheapest mobile data plans for comparisons to other companies.
+Check out my list of the cheapest MVNO (prepaid) providers, cheapest mobile hotspots, and the cheapest mobile data plans for comparisons to other companies.
 Note that the only MVNO with comparable smartphone pricing is Republic Wireless.
 T-Mobile has also offered cheap prepaid smartphone plans.